 In February 1958, four guerrillas from this supply group surrendered and, on their information, the chase became hotter.
-On 5 April 1958, quite unexpectedly, Hor Lung himself, alone and having discarded his uniform, walked into the enquiry office of the Police quickly checked from police photographs.5

-Post at Kampong Tengah, two miles from Segamat,
+On 5 April 1958, quite unexpectedly, Hor Lung himself, alone and having discarded his uniform, walked into the enquiry office of the Police Post at Kampong Teneah, two miles from Segamat.

 He did not at once announce his identity, but did so a few hours later in the seclusion of the Special Branch office in Segamat.
-It was
+It was quickly checked from police photographs.6